Using our independent agency, you can compare Ohio Medicare supplement insurance plans and rates online.

 We are licensed with the most competitive insurance providers.
 With us, you can compare current rates, renewal history and company ratings.
 Enrollment is quick and easy.

 Using an independent agency like ours allows you to compare rates and benefits from several Medicare supplement providers in one place.
 You can avoid the hassle of trying to contact different companies and agents.
-All quotes with us are direct.
+We serve the entire state, including: Columbus, Cleveland, Cincinnati & Dayton.

 We represent all of the most competitive providers, including: Aetna, Anthem Blue Cross & Blue Shield, Central States Indemnity, Cigna, Equitable, Humana, IAC, Liberty Bankers Life, Manhattan Life, Medical Mutual of Ohio, Medico, Mutual of Omaha, Shenandoah Life, Standard Life and Accident, Transamerica, United American, United Healthcare AARP and many others.

 Currently, there are ten modernized plans – A through N. Plan A covers only basic benefits while Plan F offers the most comprehensive coverage.
 Plans B through M offer varying benefit amounts to the insured.
 Plan premiums increase as you move from A to F.

 In Ohio Medicare Supplement Plan F , G and N are the most often purchased policies.
 Plan F is the most comprehensive policy available and covers all of the gaps left by Medicare Parts A & B. Plans G and N cost less and have very small coverage gaps.
 Our clients ask about these three plans the most.

 Plans C, D & M are also good choices depending on which gaps you most want covered.
 We will help you better understand the nuances that make each plan a little unique and why one is more popular than another.